silentsoundz/phase2-interview/part-4/quiz.md

   - bash will use a shell variable called $PATH to locate  your executable.
 The $PATH variable is a list of directories.
 The directories are separated by colons ( : ). bash will search in each of those directories for a file with the name that you specified.

 - On a UNIX computer, how do you stop a running process?
    - `Ctrl-C` if this doesn't work you need to get the PID.
 This can be done by using the top command to locate the process.
-Then you can run the kill command kill - Kill a process by ID</br>
+Then you can run the kill command</br>
+   kill - Kill a process by ID</br>
    killall - Kill a process by name